SoulDev07/CodeFrame/README.md

 - **Clipboard Integration**: Copy screenshots directly to your clipboard for instant sharing.
 - **Customizable Appearance**: Adjust background color, padding, shadows, and more to match your style.
 - **Line Numbers**: Optionally include line numbers for better context.
-- **Window Controls**: Add OS X-style window buttons and titles for a polished look.
+- **Window Controls**: Add macOS style window buttons and titles for a polished look.
 - **Flexible Output**: Save screenshots to disk or copy them to the clipboard.
 - **External CSS Support**: Use a custom CSS file to style the snippet container (backgrounds, gradients, images and more).